The President Said Weatherization on TV

 Click here to read more articles about Trends

-This article originally appeared in the July/August 2009
+A version of this article appears in the July/August 2009

 issue of Home Energy Magazine.